For many Milwaukeeans, Monday mornings are the beginning of a five-day work week. The ol' return to the rat race. The reason why coffee was invented.

 But for many in the service industry, Monday marks the end of their busy work time: weekends.
 Thus, Mondays are like the Saturdays or Sundays of the service world and a time to relax, whoop it up and/or indulge.

-Five years ago, David Kressin and April Woelfel started offering a special service industry brunch on Mondays from 11 a.m. until the last seating at 2:45 p.m.
-(The public is also invited.)
-Some weeks, customers start lining up 15-30 minutes before the doors to get a seat in the cozy, coveted eatery.
+Eleven years ago this week, Kressin and April Woelfel started offering the special service industry brunch on Mondays at their restaurant, The Noble, 704 S. 2nd St. The brunch, which is open to the public, runs from 11 a.m. until the last seating at 2:45 p.m.
+Most weeks, there's a line well before 11 a.m. to get into the cozy, coveted eatery.

-According to Kressin, they can serve as many as 130 people during the timeframe.
-Sometimes people will wait 30 minutes or more for a table, but that's what pre-brunch cocktails are for.
+The restaurant features only five tables and six bar seats, and when the patio is open the capacity doubles.
+Still, people will wait 30 minutes or more for a table, but that's what pre-brunch cocktails are for.

-"Our menu and brunch features are never the same," says Kressin.
+"Our brunch specials are never the same," says Kressin.

-"We have a lot of fun with brunch because it is such a different, more casual beast than dinner service," he says.
-"Plus we have a blast coming up with ridiculous themes, garnishes and music playlists.
-I'm glad people enjoy it as much as we do."
+"We have a blast coming up with ridiculous themes, garnishes and music playlists.
+I'm glad people enjoy it as much as we do," says Kressin.

 Molly Snyder started writing and publishing her work at the age 10, when her community newspaper printed her poem, "The Unicorn.”
 Since then, she's expanded beyond the subject of mythical creatures and written in many different mediums but, nearest and dearest to her heart, thousands of articles for OnMilwaukee.